 Acer Predator Helios 300 – Best Acer laptop for Revit

 While the Aspire E15 is a great budget laptop, the Predator Helios 300 from the same manufacturer is an actual gaming laptop.
-Thus, you get dedicated specifications and features that allow the laptop handle your graphics and Revit needs.
+Thus, you get dedicated specifications and features that allow the laptop to handle your graphics and Revit needs.

 This sturdily constructed laptop definitely looks like a solid option, with its large bulky frame and impressive backlit keyboard.
 The model features an 8th Generation Core i7 processor, great for handling games and a CPU draining application like Revit.
 Apart from that, you get 16GB RAM with this laptop.